TotallyInformation/node-red-contrib-uibuilder/docs/roadmap/readme.md

 * **Collapsible list**: Either built-in class/js or a web component.
 [Ref](https://chatgpt.com/share/e32ce7f8-7b86-45e7-ae9d-69d167c37a14).
 NB: Allow for nav menus as well as normal lists.
 Also consider collapsible para's.
 * **FE: Drag/drop**: draggable class, drag-container class (to constrain drag area).
 Use `moveElement` fn.
 On drop, send change notice to Node-RED as control msg.

+* CSS: Add a `.shadow` utility class for adding shadows to things.

 * Extend SVG example to download and save the svg from the gist
 * [ ] Add instance descriptions to the index pages
 * [ ] Add automatic `search` handler for all uibuilder endpoints - [Ref](https://developer.mozilla.org/en-US/docs/Web/API/Window/location#example_5_send_a_string_of_data_to_the_server_by_modifying_the_search_property)